MicrosoftEdge/WebView2Feedback/specs/WebAuthenticationRequested.md

     {
         ...

-        /// Add an event handler for the WebAuthenticationRequested event.
+        /// Add an event handler for the BasicAuthenticationRequested event.
-        /// WebAuthenticationRequested event is raised when WebView encountered a Basic HTTP
+        /// BasicAuthenticationRequested event is raised when WebView encountered a Basic HTTP
         /// Authentication request.
         ///
         /// The host can populate the response object with credentials it wants to use for the authentication or
         /// cancel the request.
 If the host doesn't handle the event, WebView will show
-        /// the authorization challenge dialog prompt to user.
+        /// the authentication challenge dialog prompt to user.
         ///
-        event Windows.Foundation.TypedEventHandler<CoreWebView2, CoreWebViewWebAuthenticationRequestedEventArgs> WebAuthenticationRequested;
+        event Windows.Foundation.TypedEventHandler<CoreWebView2, CoreWebViewBasicAuthenticationRequestedEventArgs> BasicAuthenticationRequested;
     }
 }
 ```